 Think not of them, thou hast thy music too,—

-While barred clouds bloom the so . . .
+While barred clouds bloom the soft-dying day,

-• Not a subscriber?
+• Not a subscriber or wish to renew your subscription?
 Subscribe to Touchstone today for full online access.
-Over 30 years of content!
+Over 30 years of publishing!

 OR get a subscription to Touchstone to read on your Kindle for only $1.99 per month!
 (This option is KINDLE ONLY and does not include either print or online.)